XiXinping/neovim-config/README.md

 My neovim config - designed to be somewhat like an IDE.
 It's very much work in progress, so please don't kill me if something is buggy or doesn't work very well.

 ### Complete With:
-- Tokyo Night colorscheme
+- Gruvbox Material colorscheme
 - NerdTree
-- A code runner
+- CodeRunner
 - Bufferline.nvim
+- COC.nvim
 - `hjkl` mapped to `jkl;`

 ## Screenshot